diffix/test-syndiffix/README.md

 To build synthetic data with focus columns, it is necessary to first run `sdmManager.py makeFocusRuns`.
 This will build the files `focusBuildJobs.json` and `batchFocus` in the run directory.
 Then run `sbatch batchFocus`.
 This will place the resulting output in the directory `syndiffix_focus` in the results directory.
 (Note that prior to running `sdmManager.py makeFocusRuns`, you must have already run `sdmManager.py makeMlRuns`.
 This is because `makeFocusRuns` requires the file `mlJobs.json`.)

+### Running syndiffix with features measures

+This is currently just test software (prior to integrating features measure into syndiffix).

+Run `sdmManager.py makeFeatures --featuresDir=featuresDir --featuresType=featuresType` where <featuresDir> is the directory holding the features json files, and <featuresType> is 'univariate' or 'ml' or whatever else we decide.
+This creates the featuresDir, a file called `featuresJobs.json` in the runs directory, a SLURM batchfile called `batch_<featuresType>` in the runs directory, and a directory `logs_<featuresType>` in the runs directory.

 ## Measuring quality

 `quicktester.py` can measure quality.